adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2018-12-31-a-ui-testing-approach.md

 ### What this looks like

-At it's core there are three packages that makeup the application.
+At it's core there are three packages that makeup the application, with other packages and modules having important roles.
 A UI update module, that is responsible for taking the state and updating the UI based on the state.
 Generally there needs to be a DOM element to bind the UI too.
-The signature of this function should look something like `DOMElement -> State -> void` The function would not return anything
+The signature of this function should look something like `DOMElement -> State -> void` The function would not return anything but the side-effect would be an updated UI.

+The next module would be the for the pipelines.
+This is where the core of the work happens and as such this module has the dependencies.
+Generally I would say two dependencies are required.
+First the update UI function and the second a library for the remote calls.
+The advantage of having these 2 dependencies is the ability to mock them out and leaving you with more deterministic tests.

+The final core package is the event listener binder.

 ### Testing the events